SketchyMaze/guidebook/docs/doodads.md

 If a Warp Door is not linked to another door, a message will display indicating that the door is "locked" and it can not be entered by the player.

+**New in v0.10.1:** a Warp Door may only be opened by the player while the player is touching the ground (unless under the effects of antigravity, or while playing as the Bird).
+A door that is sufficiently up in the air requiring the player to jump or to fall past it can _not_ be opened by the player while in mid-air.

 **See also:** the [Blue & Orange Warp Doors](#blue-orange-warp-doors) tied to the [State Blocks](#state-blocks).